 To support students who may not be able to afford their own device, the college provides the following devices for students

-Specialist subjects provide a limited number of advanced devices for students enrolled in these courses to access during class time.
+Specialist subjects provide a limited number of PCs for students enrolled in these courses to access during class time.

 Battery Life